Updated： December 07, 2018

 Things To Do In Japan In January: From Shrine Visits To Sumo Eating Sumo Meals

-If you're wondering what there is to do in Japan in January aside from the usual things, here's a guide you might find interesting.
+If you're wondering what there is to do in Japan in January aside from the usual touristic attractions, here's a guide you will find interesting.

 Feel free to follow favy!